Harry Arundel

-Harry Arundel (February 8, 1855 – March 25, 1904) was an American Major League Baseball player who pitched for three seasons.
+Harry Arundel (February 8, 1855 – March 25, 1904) was an American professional baseball player who pitched for three major-league seasons.
 He played for the 1875 Brooklyn Atlantics, the 1882 Pittsburgh Alleghenys, and the 1884 Providence Grays.
 He also played minor league baseball with the Akrons of Ohio in 1881.
 Arundel was born in Philadelphia in February 1855, and died at the age of 49 of Bright's disease.
 He is interred at Woodland Cemetery in Cleveland, Ohio.